francium/website/content/blog/2021-11-19-bash-aliases.md

 ---
-title: "Mostly useful or: How I learned stop typing and write a few Bash aliases"
+title: "Mostly useful or: How I learned to stop typing and write a few Bash aliases"
 date: 2021-11-19T12:00:00-04:00
-summary: "Featuring: quitting vim, theming apps, and fun pipes"
+summary: "A very short list of a few interesting Bash aliases.
+Featuring: quitting vim, theming apps, and fun pipes"
 ---

+A very short list of a few interesting Bash aliases.

 ## The vim quitter